5 Captivating Information Visualization Examples

 Beyond Infographics, Charts & Graphs

-Thanks to the ubiquitous infographic, most people are well-acquainted with information visualization.
-But infographics aside, we believe the field of information visualization remains relatively unexplored.
+Thanks to the ubiquitous infographic, most people are well-acquainted with examples of information visualization.
+But infographics aside, we believe the field of information visualization still remains relatively unexplored.

-Infographics are just the of the iceberg.
-Leaps and bounds in digital technologies have opened up literally thousands of applications for visualization, from the corporate world, to the science, education and social change sectors.
+Infographics are just the tip of the iceberg.
+Leaps and bounds in digital technologies have opened up literally thousands of applications for visualization, from the corporate world to the science, education, and social change sectors.

 We’ve curated this list of 5 truly captivating examples of information visualization to help inspire a more imaginative approach to this exciting field.